kyawzinhtett/portalpal/README.md

 - View: Explore various locations featured in the Rick & Morty universe, such as planets, dimensions, and more.
 - Filtering: Filter characters based on their associated locations, enabling users to discover characters from specific settings.

+## Getting Started

+To run the PortalPal application locally, follow these steps:

+1. Clone the repository: `git clone [repository-url]`
+2. Navigate to the project directory: `cd PortalPal`
+3. Install the dependencies: `npm install`
+4. Start the development server: `npm run dev`
+5. Open a web browser and visit: `http://localhost:5173`

+Please note that the application requires an active internet connection to fetch data from the rickandmorty API.